joaoordine/mangrove_microbiota/README.md

 ```
 split -l 1000 IDs_16Ssequences.txt # spliting each line # if you run the following codes with the full IDs list, it`ll crash, so we're splitting this into separate files to make it easier
-for i in ls x*; do epost -db nuccore -input ${i} -format acc | efetch -format fasta > ${i}.fasta; done # used to post the IDs to the Entrez system (NCBI nuccore database).
+for i in ls x; do epost -db nuccore -input ${i} -format acc | efetch -format fasta > ${i}.fasta; done # used to post the IDs to the Entrez system (NCBI nuccore database).
 This step prepares the IDs for fetching; all files that were separated with the previous command start with 'x' so we use this to run the code in each file
-cat *.fasta > 16Ssequences.fasta # fetch the sequences associated with the posted IDs # concatenate all files into one
+cat .fasta > 16Ssequences.fasta # fetch the sequences associated with the posted IDs # concatenate all files into one
 ```

 ## Downloading taxonomical ID database - Refseq NCBI 16S sequences - it contains all hierarchical levels for plotting